 For more information, contact the Governance unit via firstname.lastname@example.org or (03) 5422 0352.

-Assemblies of Councillors (commonly referred to as Councillor briefings) are information sessions involving Councillors and Council officers.
+Councillor briefings are information sessions involving Councillors and Council officers.
 These sessions ensure that Councillors are well-informed so they can debate the issues effectively at a Council meeting.

 - can occur at various stages in the process leading up to a Council meeting